DyversHands/www.DyversHands.com/_pages/tableau.md

 {% include tableau_news.md %}

-***Tableau*** is a storytelling game system that emphasizes collaborative storytelling and character development.
-The game's mechanics are designed to be flexible, allowing players to create stories in just a few hours from a wide variety of genres and styles without the need for advanced preparation or a designated game master.
+_**Tableau**_ is a collaborative cinematic storytelling system that empowers players to create immersive stories across a wide variety of genres and narrative styles.
+Designed for flexibility, ***Tableau*** enables you to craft memorable tales in just a few hours, without the need for extensive preparation or a traditional game master.

-***Tableau*** consists of a set of rules cards and a variety of story cards that establish themes, moods, settings, and character traits.
-Players use these cards to collaboratively create a story, with each scene focusing on a single question and building toward a satisfying cinematic narrative.
+At its core, ***Tableau*** uses modular rules and story elements, including themes, tones, settings, and character traits.
+Players work together to build scenes, focusing on key questions that drive the narrative forward, ultimately leading to a rich and satisfying cinematic experience.

-The system is designed to be approachable for players of all skill levels and encourages creativity and player agency.
-Tableau is ideal for players who enjoy immersive role-playing and narrative-focused gameplay.
+The system is intuitive and approachable, making it easy for players of all experience levels to dive into storytelling. ***Tableau*** encourages creativity, player agency, and collaborative worldbuilding, making it a perfect fit for anyone who loves narrative-driven gameplay.

-Whether you are a seasoned RPG veteran or a newcomer to tabletop gaming, Tableau is a great choice for anyone looking to tell their own stories in a collaborative and engaging way.
+Whether you're a seasoned role-player or new to tabletop storytelling, ***Tableau*** offers an engaging and flexible framework for creating stories together.

-{% include video id="eWMsySbdm_0" provider="youtube" %}

 ## _**Tableau** Accelerated Core Rules_

-Ignite your storytelling journey with the _**Tableau Core** ꩜ Rules_, available in multiple formats.
-Pared down to the essential rules for storytelling, they are a guide to fuel your adventures.
-Download and let _**Tableau**_ spark your creative passions today!
+Ignite your storytelling journey with the _**Tableau**_ _Accelerated Core ꩜ Rules 📜_.
+They distill the heart of collaborative storytelling into a set of modular, easy-to-use rules.
+Whether you're crafting a tale of high fantasy, gritty noir, or personal transformation, the _Accelerated Core ꩜ Rules 📜_ provide the structure for a dynamic narrative experience.
+Download now and let _**Tableau**_ spark your creative passions today!

 {% include feature_row id="tableau_accelerated" type="left" %}

 ## _**Tableau** Storysets_&nbsp;📖

-_**Tableau**_ _Booklet Storysets&nbsp;_📖 ​supplement _**Tableau**_ stories with additional rules and story _Elements_, but you'll need the _Tableau Core Rules_&nbsp;📜 from a _Playset_&nbsp;🎞️ or from the _Tableau Core Booklets_&nbsp;📖 to play. _Storysets_&nbsp;📖​ also are easy to incorporate into most _[‘belonging outside belonging’](https://itch.io/physical-games/tag-belonging-outside-belonging)​_ style storygames, and are adaptable for use with many other styles of tabletop role-playing games.​​
+_**Tableau**_ _StorySets 📚_ expand your storytelling experience by offering curated _Elements ☯_ to enhance and enrich your narratives.
+All _StorySets_ 📚 are modular and compatible with one another, and they easily integrate with most _[‘belonging outside belonging’](https://itch.io/physical-games/tag-belonging-outside-belonging)_ style storygames.
+They can also be adapted for use with many other tabletop role-playing systems.
+To play, you'll need also the _**Accelerated Core ꩜ Rules**_ 📜.

 {% include feature_row id="tableau_storysets" %}